The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Classification of non-symplectic automorphisms of high order

-and consequently $6\leq r \leq 9$ We view $\NS$ as a primitive extension of $C1\oplus C2$.
-Since $res(c_1,c_{26})=1$, we see that $13 \mid \det C2$.
-Further, $C1$ is $2$-elementary.
-We conclude that $|\!\det C2|=2^k 13$ where $k\leq \min \{r,10-r\}$. \begin{enumerate} \item[$r=6$:] Looking at the tables in \cite{nipp:table_quaternary_forms}, we see that for $k=0,1,2,3$ all even forms of signature $(0,4)$ and determinant $-2^k13$ have roots.
-For $k=4$ there are three forms without roots.
-However, none of them has $2$-discriminant $(\ZZ/2\ZZ)^4$. \item[$r=7$:] Here we use the tables of \cite{brandt-intrau:table_ternary_forms} to list even forms of signature $(0,3)$ and determinant $2^k13$. \begin{itemize} \item For $k=0$ there is no lattice of this determinant. \item For $k=1$ there is a single class, but it is obstructed. \item For $k=2$ there are two genera of this determinant, but their $2$ discriminant group is isomorphic to $\ZZ/4\ZZ$. \item For $k=3$ there is a single genus with right $2$ discriminant and $13$ glue.
+\begin{enumerate} \item[$r=6$:] Looking at the tables in \cite{nipp:table_quaternary_forms}, we see that for $k=0,1,2,3$ all even forms of signature $(0,4)$ and determinant $2^k13$ have roots.
+For $k=4$ there are three genera of determinant $2^4 \cdot 13$.
+They give a total of $5$ even forms.
+Exactly one of them has no roots.
+It results in $g_3$. \item[$r=7$:] Here we use the tables of \cite{brandt-intrau:table_ternary_forms} to list even forms of signature $(0,3)$ and determinant $2^k13$. \begin{itemize} \item For $k=0$ there is no lattice of this determinant. \item For $k=1$ there is a single class, but it is obstructed. \item For $k=2$ there are two genera of this determinant, but their $2$ discriminant group is isomorphic to $\ZZ/4\ZZ$. \item For $k=3$ there is a single genus with right $2$ discriminant and $13$ glue.
 It is

 and consists of the two classes